nikhartman/academic-kickstart/content/home/about.md

 active = true
 date = 2016-04-20T00:00:00

-# Order that this section will appear in.
+# Order that this section will appear.
 weight = 5

 # List your academic interests.